Wynne Evans: Television and radio

-Go Compare
+Go.Compare

-Since 2009 Evans has starred in an advertising campaign for UK insurance comparison website Go.Compare, playing the flamboyant, operatic tenor Gio Compario.
+Since August 2009, Evans has starred in an advertising campaign for British insurance comparison website Go.Compare, playing the flamboyant, operatic tenor Gio Compario.

-In 2012, GoCompare launched the 'Saving the Nation' campaign starring Evans again as Gio Compario.
-Evans made adverts in the series with Sue Barker, Stuart Pearce, Ray Mears, Louis Spence and most famously Professor Stephen Hawking with all of them trying to kill him and thus save the nation from his singing about GoCompare.
+In 2012, Go.Compare launched the "Saving the Nation" campaign starring Evans again as Gio Compario.
+Evans made adverts in the series with Jimmy Carr, Sue Barker, Stuart Pearce, Ray Mears, Louie Spence and Stephen Hawking, with all of them trying to kill him and thus save the nation from his singing about Go.Compare.

+Evans was dropped from the adverts in 2025.

+Other work

+In 2023 Evans won the eighteenth series of Celebrity MasterChef on BBC One.
+In August 2024, Evans was announced to be competing in the twenty-second series of Strictly Come Dancing.
+He was partnered with professional dancer Katya Jones.
+On 17 November 2024, Evans was voted off by the show's judges, becoming the eighth celebrity to be eliminated from the competition.

 Presenting and other

-In 2011, Evans began presenting.
-He presented a programme about the Eisteddfod for the BBC and his own TV show on S4C.
-In 2012 Evans became a regular presenter on BBC Radio Wales and from October 2013 Evans presented a weekly Friday afternoon show called Wynne Evans' Big Welsh Weekend.
-Since February 2016, he has presented The Wynne Evans Show on the station from 11 am to 2 pm every weekday.
+Evans began television presenting in 2011 with a programme for the BBC about the National Eisteddfod of Wales and with his own show on S4C.
+In 2012 he became a regular presenter on BBC Radio Wales and from October 2013 presented a weekly Friday afternoon show called Wynne Evans' Big Welsh Weekend.
+Between February 2016 and 23 June 2023, he presented The Wynne Evans Show on the station from 11 am to 2 pm every weekday.
+From 26 June 2023 the show moved to the 9 am to 12 pm slot.

 Evans was also one of eight celebrities chosen to participate in an intense week of learning Welsh at a campsite in Pembrokeshire for the series cariad@iaith:love4language, shown on S4C in May 2012.

-In 2012 Evans presented The Guide to Opera on Classic FM.
+In 2012 he presented The Guide to Opera on Classic FM.
 The show was subsequently nominated for an Arqiva award.
-In 2013 Evans became a regular presenter on Classic FM.
-In August 2012 Evans appeared on the football show Soccer AM.
-He went on the show again in August 2013.
+In 2013 Evans became a regular presenter on the station.
+He appeared on the football show Soccer AM in August 2012 and again in August 2013.

-In March 2015 Evans appeared in the Sky 1 comedy drama Stella, as a candidate running for council / Mexican wrestler.
-The episode ended with Evans singing a couple of numbers.

-In 2016 he hosted the BBC One programme Search For A* alongside other celebrities Behnaz Akhgar and Omar Hamdi.
+In March 2015, Evans appeared in the Sky1 comedy drama Stella.
+In 2016 he hosted the BBC One Wales programme Search for A* alongside other celebrities Behnaz Akhgar and Omar Hamdi.

+On 28 January 2025, Evans apologised for making an "inappropriate and unacceptable" remark at the launch for the 2025 Strictly Live Tour.
+He announced that he would be taking time out, from both his BBC radio show and the tour, to "prioritise his wellbeing."

+In May 2025, Evans publicly addressed controversy after accusations of making an inappropriate sexual remark about dancer Janette Manrara during a Strictly Live tour photocall.
+Evans denied the allegation, explaining that the comment was a misunderstood nickname for fellow contestant Jamie Borthwick and stated he was not misogynistic.
+Evans also clarified a separate incident, involving a "body language experiment" with dance partner Katya Jones, which was misinterpreted and later apologised for as a joke.
+Evans expressed regret over the situation and emphasised that he was not the person the accusations portrayed him to be.